jacklorusso/astro-site/src/content/post/my-design-philosophy.md

 Maybe I'll expand on these points a bit more in a later post, but you know what...
 I like how this little blog has turned out.

-Here are some pieces that deeply influenced me and how I build for the web.

 ## My own recommended reading list

+Here are some pieces that deeply influenced me and how I build for the web:

 - [A Dao of Web Design](https://alistapart.com/article/dao/) — John Allsopp (2000)
 - [What Screens Want](https://frankchimero.com/blog/2013/what-screens-want/) — Frank Chimero (2013)